cube3power/atsd/integration/nmon/scheduled-file-upload.md

 ### Step 2.

-Add the following contents to script `/opt/nmon/nmon_script.sh` replacing `atsd_server` with the ATSD hostname or IP address.
+Add the following contents to script `/opt/nmon/nmon_script.sh` replacing `atsd_hostname` with the ATSD hostname or IP address.

 ## Upload Files to ATSD with Netcat